-Customer service has never been so important, yet many firms seem to have lost sight of their customers' needs, argues customer service consultant Derek Bishop
+Customer service has never been so important, yet many firms seem to have lost sight of their customers' needs, argues Derek Bishop of Culture Consultancy

 Efficiency is a huge challenge for businesses.
 However, the drive for efficiency can jeopardise good customer service.
 In the pursuit of keeping costs as low as possible, many businesses have tried to standardise as much of their service delivery as possible.
 But the risk is that such organisations often become too mechanistic in their service delivery.

-Customers are not generic and therefore it is critical that companies recognise this and respond flexibly to different customer types and behaviour.
-The art of good business is in achieving a high level of effectiveness (doing the right things) with efficiency - thereby delivering the right service for the customer, while remaining cost effective.
+Customers aren't generic and therefore it's critical that companies recognise this and respond flexibly to different customer types and behaviour.
+The art of good business is in achieving a high level of effectiveness (doing the right things) with efficiency - thereby delivering the right service for the customer, while remaining cost-effective.

 Putting flexibility ahead of efficiency

 Whatever your proposition or service, customers will always expect some level of customer service.
 Even completely automated services are expected to have a "real person" on hand for assistance, if needed.

 Take EasyJet, for example.
 The no-frills airline has never over-promised on customer service but that doesn't mean that the customer doesn't expect a minimal level of service.
 EasyJet almost bungled the world's first windpipe transplant by refusing to allow the courier to board the plane.

 I'm sure that EasyJet must have procedures for "exceptions".
 Even if they don't, the member of staff should have escalated the request and suggested the customer be given special attention.
 Thankfully someone with a private jet stepped in to transport the courier and the precious cargo inside the crucial 14-hour timeframe.

 On the flip side, you have to ask whether you would have booked a flight with EasyJet for something this important.
 I would probably have paid extra and gone with a different airline.
 That in itself proves my point that customers make choices based on service expectations.